 Single implant: If you have just one tooth that needs replacing, a single dental implant is an excellent choice.
 In a single dental implant procedure, only one titanium post placed into the jaw.
 The abutment and crown are placed on top of that implant after healing is complete—usually 2 to 3 months

-All-on 4 (i.e., full arch, Teeth-in-a-Day): In contrast, in a full arch dental implant procedure, 4 implant posts are placed in each jawbone.
+Full mouth dental implants (i.e., full arch, Teeth-in-a-Day, all-on-X, 4-on-1): In contrast, in a full arch dental implant procedure, 4 implant posts are placed in each jawbone.
 A bridge containing an entire arch of teeth is then placed on top of these implants after healing is complete, which typically takes around 3 months.

 Before the dental implant procedure

-The following steps are common to both the single dental implant and all-on-four.
+The following steps are common to both the single dental implant and full arch.
 Before the surgery, your oral surgeon will:

 Take a detailed medical history